trvrb/sismid/models/exercise/README.md

 For simplicity, we'll create our bifurcation diagrams using the same initial conditions throughout.
 We won't measure precisely whether we have obtained equilibrium conditions--we'll simply simulate for a long time, and sample the few final time points.

 > (7) Carefully choose reasonable default values for all your parameters.
-Then create bifurcation diagrams (`plot_two_strain_bd.py`), independently sweeping over `alpha`, `a`, and `beta` for one strain.
+Then create bifurcation diagrams with [`plot_two_strain_bd.py`](plot_two_strain_bd.py), independently sweeping over `alpha`, `a`, and `beta` for one strain.
 Be modest in creating your first diagram, and record how long it takes to run.
 Check your results by simulating a few time series at different points.

 Run this with:

 ```
 python plot_two_strain_bd.py
 ```

 > (8) Is reduced transmission following infection with the heterologous strain dynamically equivalent to reduced susceptibility?